 Saving a deposit can help you in two important ways.
 Firstly, it will show any prospective lender that you are capable of exercising discipline over your finances for periods of time, and secondly, the larger the deposit you put into a property from the start, the more equity you will have in that property from the get-go.

 Apply Early For First Home Owner Grant

 Ideally, you should apply for your First Home Owner Grant at the exact same time as you apply for your home loan.
-You can apply for this grant through most of lenders, as long as they are an authorised agent and are able to receive and process it appropriately.
+You can apply for this grant through most lenders, as long as they are authorized agents and are able to receive and process it appropriately.
 By doing it this way you ensure that it is processed much faster than it would have been if you had sent it directly to your Territory or State Revenue Office.